beartype/beartype/README.rst

       * **Completeness** in the number of objects that beartype type-checks.

-      As beartype gracefully scales up to check larger and larger containers, so too does beartype simultaneously scale down to check fewer and fewer items of those containers.
-This scaleable behaviour preserves performance regardless of container size while increasing the likelihood of false negatives (i.e., failures to catch invalid items in large containers) as container size increases.
-You can either type-check a small number of objects nearly instantaneously *or* you can type-check a large number of objects comparatively slower. *Pick one.*
+      As beartype gracefully scales up to check larger and larger containers, so beartype simultaneously scales down to check fewer and fewer items of those containers.
+This scalability preserves performance regardless of container size while increasing the likelihood of false negatives (i.e., failures to catch invalid items in large containers) as container size increases.
+You can either type-check a small number of objects nearly instantaneously *or* you can type-check a large number of objects slowly.
+      Pick one.

       Defaults to BeartypeStrategy.O1_, the constant-time ``O(1)`` strategy –
       maximizing scalability at a cost of also maximizing false positives.